NathanPainchaud/jameson/README.md

 To execute a single trial, simply call the function `jameson-trial`.

 The `jameson-trial` function can be run without specifying any parameters.
-However, it allows for two named parameters, described below:
+However, it allows for two optional named parameters, described below:
 - `visible` (optional, default `t`) Indicates to display a window (`t`) or not (`nil`) when running an experiment.
 This parameter also affects the execution time of the program.
 When a window is displayed, experiments are run in real-time, while they are run in the simulated time of the ACT-R model otherwise.
 - `projectiles-nb` (optional, default `1`) The number of projectiles directed at Jameson at each trial.